 - Pray for small business owners as they navigate their options for a path forward.

 - Pray for justice, peace, protection, and grace for all in our communities in these times of racial upheaval and despair, that we may listen well and that our eyes will be open to wise and meaningful ways to respond with radical love and courageous faith.

 For the ministries of First Pres:

-- Pray for the staff and leadership of First Pres to have strength, wisdom, creativity and imagination as they lead and minister in this ever changing situation, while caring for their own families.
+- Pray for the staff and leadership of First Pres to have strength, wisdom, creativity and imagination as they lead and minister in this ever changing situation, and in this unprecedented time to champion anti-racism, while caring for the First Pres flock, and their own families.

 - Pray for our Mission Partners, navigating virtual fundraising, while bearing the load of more people than ever needing care, that they would have enough resources to share.

 - Pray for our upcoming Global Church Conference on October2-4 that hearts will continue to be changed as we seek to be a church that is anti-racist and pro-justice.

 - Pray for our prayer teams, specifically that technology works seamlessly, as they uphold many in prayer.